 - Breakfast buffet

-- Bus transfer from Innsbruck to Brenner incl. bike
+- Bus transfer from Innsbruck - Brenner incl. your bike

-- Brixen card (free use of South Tyrolean public transportation, a roundtrip ride with the cable car Plose, free admission to Acquarena water park, free admission to nearly all South Tyrolean museums, rich cultural and hiking program)
+- Brixen card (free use of South Tyrolean public transportation, a roundtrip ride with the cable car Plose, free admission to Acquarena water park, free admission to nearly all South Tyrolean museums)

 - Service hotline